Notes and Reviews

 Ants, giraffes, and bison illustrate how inappropriate it can be to draw rigid lines between organisms and their environment.

-by Stephen L. Talbott
+By Stephen L. Talbott

 Do physical objects naturally move in straight lines unless interfered with, as Newton suggested?
 If we're really talking about the nature of things, perhaps it makes more sense to say that they most naturally move curvilinearly.